 If you need further help, ask on the official Cemu Discord Server for assistance.

-The first step is to ensure the game you are wanting to play has been deemed playable, as many games are either: not yet supported, are only known to boot but simply crash, or they have regressions in compatibility due to Cemu updates or issues with new GPU Drivers.
-Before asking for any help, please check the Game Compatibility Listopen in new window and subsequent Wiki entries, just be aware of outdated testing results.
+The first step is to ensure the game you are wanting to play has been deemed playable, as many games are either: not yet supported, are only known to boot but simply crash, or they have regressions in compatibility due to Cemu updates or issues with new GPU drivers.
+Before asking for any help, please check the Game Compatibility List and subsequent Wiki entries, just be aware of outdated testing results.

 We encourage our users to submit their testing results and to otherwise keep the wiki up-to-date so that everyone's questions may be answered.